PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 “PTO payout is the unused time that the company is required to pay out.
 Most companies choose to ‘rollover’ the unused paid time off to the next period and only pay out upon termination/resignation.”

 An essential benefit to PTO payout is that it provides an additional source of income when leaving a job.
-But it also comes with downsides, as Levon Galstyan highlights:
+But it also comes with downsides, as Levon L. Galstyan highlights:

 Levon Galstyan - Certified Public Accountant at Oak View Law Group